 The next day, on our way to breakfast, we saw a movie being filmed.
 Michigan Avenue was blocked off and a helicopter was filming aerial views with a huge camera mounted on the front.
 It was such a fun and unexpected surprise to have the opportunity to see this.
 We stood there for a short time, with all of the other spectators, just watching this helicopter maneuver in between such large high-rise buildings.

-Breakfast was my treat to the girls in the Signature Room at the Hancock Building.
+Breakfast was my treat to the girls in the Signature Room at the John Hancock Building.
 It was a brunch buffet with the most exceptional food.
-Lots of seafood, omelets made to order, dessert bar, fruit and cheese, salads and so much more.
+Lots of seafood, omelets made to order, a dessert bar, fruit and cheese, salads and so much more.
 It was crazy how much food we ate!

-We hit a few more shops, Garrett’s Popcorn (if you visit Chicago, you have to go to Garrett’s!) and then stopped at Cloud Gate, also known as “The Bean.”
+We hit a few more shops, Garrett’s Popcorn (if you visit Chicago, you have to go to Garrett’s!), and then stopped at Cloud Gate, also known as “The Bean.”
 The Bean is located in Millennium Park and it was super crowded the day we were there.